 What is the main difference between a VPN and Zscaler?

 VPN creates a secure tunnel to a network gateway, granting access to internal resources, while Zscaler enforces zero-trust access to cloud and private apps directly from the internet, with cloud-based security and policy controls.
-F5 client vpn setup and guide for secure remote access with F5 Networks BIG-IP VPN client configuration and best practices
+Zenmate vpn extension microsoft edge

 Is Zscaler a VPN replacement?